 1. All electric meters are owned, installed, and maintained by the City.
 Only City installed sealing/locking devices may be used to secure meter sockets, metering cabinets, transformers, or any City owned equipment.
 In no case, will a locking device be installed by the customer to prevent access to meter sockets or City owned equipment.
 The use of jumpers by the customer in the meter socket is forbidden.
-Unauthorized modification of metering equipment shall result in the issuance of tampering charges to the account holder.
+Unauthorized modification of metering equipment shall result in the issuance of tampering charges to the account holder as well as disconnection of service.